 It also means my employer can’t do the following:

 - Remotely wipe my device

-- Remotely locking me out of my device
+- Remotely lock me out of my device

 - Restrict or disable access to certain apps